Initial Consultation Questions & Answers

 What Is A Child Custody Case?

 If you have and your spouse have children, and you cannot decide on who they should live with, you may have a custody case.
 The most important issue in a custody case is the welfare of the parties’ child or children.
 Custody cases are often extremely complex, and require the involvement of a Guardian ad litem and various therapists.

-Joint custody as a legal concept which gives the parents the right to any and all information about the children.
+Joint custody as a legal concept that gives the parents the right to any and all information about the children.
 One of the parents is usually the primary custodial parent in a joint custody arrangement, which usually means that they have the final say-so in major decisions about the children.

 Shared custody means that the non-custodial parent has at least 110 overnights with the children each year.
 Child support is adjusted downward when there is shared custody.

-Child custody and visitation can be changed either by agreement of the parties or by Order of the Court.
-To get the Court to change custody, one of the parties must be able to show that circumstances have substantially changed since the previous custody arrangement was ordered.
+Child custody and visitation can be changed either by agreement of the parties or by order of the court.
+To get the court to change custody, one of the parties must be able to show that circumstances have substantially changed since the previous custody arrangement was ordered.
 You may not know whether the circumstances of your child custody and visitation arrangement have changed enough to warrant a modification of child custody of visitation.
 Talking to a knowledgeable divorce attorney can help you make this determination.

-A Guardian ad litem is a person, usually an attorney, appointed by the Court to represent the interests of minor children in custody litigation.
+A Guardian ad litem is a person, usually, an attorney, appointed by the court to represent the interests of minor children in custody litigation.
 We are providing a link to the Guardian ad litem statute for more information on the role of the Guardian ad litem.